-She is currently in production directing the feature documentary A MESSAGE FROM THE TEMPLE, about transgressive UK artist collective and ritual sex magick cult Thee Temple Ov Psychick Youth featuring British artist and provocateur Genesis P-Orridge, with the support of the Tate Britain in London.
+With the support of the Tate Britain in London, she is currently in production directing the feature documentary A MESSAGE FROM THE TEMPLE, about UK artist and ritual sex magick collective Thee Temple Ov Psychick Youth, featuring British artist, musician, and cultural provocateur Genesis P-Orridge.

 Castel is attached to direct French-Japanese erotic thriller EDGES OF THE FLESH from a script co-written by her and Sasha Grey, a feature which Castel will be directing in Tokyo.
-She is additionally attached to direct Canadian supernatural drama MY ANIMAL written by Jae Matthews of electronic act Boy Harsher.
 Her first feature screenplay, psychological horror film MIHARA, was the recipient of the Ivanhoe Pictures Award at the IFFAM Project Market in Macao, China in 2017 for its merit as an international co-production and is currently in development.
-In 2019 she began development on a series adaptation of OCCULT AMERICA, based on the book by writer and historian Mitch Horowitz.
+In 2019 she began development on a series adaptation of OCCULT AMERICA, based on the acclaimed book by writer and historian Mitch Horowitz.
 Castel is currently in post-production on her first narrative feature, MY ANIMAL, from a screenplay written by Jae Matthews of the electronic duo Boy Harsher.

-Castel was previously a co-director at the Miskatonic Institute of Horror Studies in NYC and is a freelance programmer and artistic director for events, experiences, and screenings internationally, including most recently at Pioneer Works in Brooklyn (2022) and a multi-media presentation with British surrealist Penny Slinger at the Philosophical Research Society in Los Angeles (2019).
+Castel was previously a co-director at the Miskatonic Institute of Horror Studies in New York, and is a freelance programmer and artistic director for events, experiences, and screenings internationally, including most recently at Pioneer Works in Brooklyn (2022) and a multi-media presentation with British surrealist Penny Slinger at the Philosophical Research Society in Los Angeles (2019).
 She has created live projections for engagements at the Guggenheim and MoMA P.S.1, and events for VICE and BOUND NYC.
-Her Kirlian Aura Photography work has been showcased at the Getty Museum in Los Angeles and as part of Tony Oursler’s Eclipse installation at the Fondation Cartier pour l’Art Contemporain in Paris.
+Her photography work has been showcased at the Getty Museum in Los Angeles and as part of Tony Oursler’s Eclipse installation at the Fondation Cartier pour l’Art Contemporain in Paris.

-She earned her Film & TV BFA with Honors at NYU’s Tisch School of the Arts, as well as taking additional coursework in film programs at the Academy of Performing Arts FAMU in the Czech Republic and at CalArts in Southern California.
-As an undergraduate she was a National Student Academy Award nominee for Best Experimental Film, the recipient of the Nestor Almendros Cinematography Award, and twice nominated for the Wasserman award, NYU's top recognition.
+She earned her Film & TV BFA with Honors at NYU’s Tisch School of the Arts, and did additional coursework in film programs at the Academy of Performing Arts FAMU in the Czech Republic and at CalArts in Southern California.

-She is an avid international traveler and holds triple citizenship in the United States, France, and Canada and hails from Reno, Nevada.
+She holds triple citizenship in the United States, France, and Canada and hails from Reno, Nevada.

 studio (at) jacquelinecastel.com